-Following the production of the aero engines during WWII at their Crewe factory, which became the company’s base and still has links to the luxury Bentley brand to this day, Rolls-Royce expanded their range in the 1940s to include the Silver Wraith with a coach-built body and a 4,877cc engine.
+In the 1930’s Rolls-Royce engines were helping Britain to claim more records, including being the power behind Sir Malcolm Campbell’s Bluebird as it set a new land-speed record of 272.46mph in 1933.
+During this decade Rolls-Royce were also able to release restructured versions of the Phantom, which was able to manage an incredible (for the time) top-speed of 92.3mph.
+Following the production of the aero engines during WWII at their Crewe factory (which became the company’s base and still has links to the luxury Bentley brand to this day!)
+Rolls-Royce expanded their range in the 1940’s to include the Silver Wraith, which had a coach-built body and a 4,877cc engine.
 They also manufactured the Silver Dawn, which was the first car they produced with a standard steel body.

-The 1970s saw Rolls-Royce go into receivership and split into two separate companies.
+The 1970’s saw Rolls-Royce go into receivership and split into two separate companies.
 One became a specialist in the manufacturing of aircraft engines, whilst the other concentrated on the production of high-class cars.
-Despite these financial troubles, many notable cars were still fashioned including the Corniche and Camargue, the latter being styled by Italian design house Pininfarina.
+Despite the financial troubles, many notable cars were still fashioned, including the Corniche and Camargue models – the latter of which was styled by Italian design house Pininfarina.